timruffles/timruffles.github.io/articles/coding/how-much-ios-can-i-learn-in-a-day.md

   <div class="summary">
     <h3>Summary</h3>
     <p>In one day, starting with 0 Objective C/iOS skills, what can you make?
-With the help of O'Reilly's <a href="http://my.safaribooksonline.com/9781449327088/" title="Programming iOS">, the quick <a href="http://cocoadevcentral.com/d/learn_objectivec/">Objective C guide</a> and <a href="http://www.raywenderlich.com/5138/beginning-storyboards-in-ios-5-part-1">Matthijs Hollemans's</a> guide to iOS, it's quite plausible to have built a simple "add items to a list" app by the day's end.
+With the help of O'Reilly's <a href="http://my.safaribooksonline.com/9781449327088/" title="Programming iOS">Programming iOS</a>, the quick <a href="http://cocoadevcentral.com/d/learn_objectivec/">Objective C guide</a> and <a href="http://www.raywenderlich.com/5138/beginning-storyboards-in-ios-5-part-1">Matthijs Hollemans's</a> guide to iOS, it's quite plausible to have built a simple "add items to a list" app by the day's end.
 Kudos Apple!</p>
   </div>

   I want to do a quick app that helps you achieve your goals.
 Mobile seemed the only sensible way to deliver a goal tracking application, as when you've just finished your run it'd be nice to tick it off then and there.